hitsumabushi/freeze-vim-setting/README.md

 Environment
 ------------
-*   OS : Debian squeeze
+*   OS : Debian sid
 *   Version of Vim : 7.3
     For more detail, see .vimrc & bugreport.txt.